 Pre-Configuration

-Only Domain Admin can install CA Server, your account needs to be added to Domain Admins group before starting CA installation.
+Only the Domain Admin can install the CA Server; your account must be added to the Domain Admins group before starting CA installation.

 Go to the CA Server and Install role “Active Directory Certificate Services” to install ROOT CA